What Is C-Band in 5G and How to Get It? [2022 Complete Understanding] - Qiling

 Features of C-Band

-Therefore, to receive C-band frequencies, a C-band LNB is required.
-The most petite Prime focus dish that is obtainable commercially measures 1.8 meters.
+Therefore, to receive C-A C-band LNB is required for frequencies beyond Ku-band, and the smallest commercially available Prime focus dish measures 1.8 meters.

 Benefits of C-Band